 Woven into the talk are narrations from Captain Wadsworth’s book by his grandson together with narrations from Reverend Coop’s book which tells the story of the 55th Division.
 Also woven into the talk is information about the changes in the Brigade’s structure during the war, its guns, ammunition and tactics.

-10 May TBC by WFA Patron, Sir Hew Strachan
+10 May The Bulgarian Surrender and the end of the war, by WFA Patron, Sir Hew Strachan